Optimizations for HDF5 on Lustre

 The MPICH_MPIIO_XSTATS variable enables profiling of the collective buffering algorithm, including binning of read/write calls and timings for the two phases.
 Setting it to 1 provides summary data, while setting it to 2 or 3 provides more detail.

-More detail on MPICH runtime environment variables, including a full list and description of MPI-IO hints, is available from the intro_mpi man page on Franklin or Hopper.
+More detail on MPICH runtime environment variables, including a full list and description of MPI-IO hints, is available from the intro_mpi man page on Hopper and Edison.
+Please also see our documentation on tuning Lustre I/O on both machines.